jacobdensford/jacobdensford.com/fell/playing-the-game.md

 :--|--:
 1|Dead
 2|Dead in 1d4 rounds unless treated
-3|Unconcious for 1d4 hours or until treated
+3|Unconcious for 1d4 hours unlessed revived
 4+|Hurt but still standing

 When an ability's points reach zero or an ability's die would be reduced below d4, you die.